-The Committee proposed developing a white paper on the manipulation of the organ allocation system through the escalation of medical interventions.
 A workgroup of Committee members completed a literature review on this topic and began meeting by web conference.
-In April 2017, the lead author provided at update during a full Committee meeting.
-The Committee agreed that the white paper should limit its focus to the escalation of medical interventions to raise a transplant candidate's priority on the waiting list.
+The Committee agreed that the white paper should limit its focus to the escalation of medical interventions to raise a transplant candidate's priority on the waitlist.

-In May and September 2017, representatives of the Thoracic Organ Transplantation and Liver and Intestinal Committees participated on two web conferences with the workgroup developing the white paper.
-These representatives provided their perspectives on manipulating waiting list priority in their specific area of organ transplantation expertise.
-Of note, these representatives reported that, in their personal opinions, manipulating the waiting list through the use of unnecessary medical interventions occurs, and they supported the development an ethical analysis or guidance addressing this practice.
+In May and September 2017, representatives of the Thoracic Organ and Liver and Intestinal Organ Transplantation Committees provided their perspectives on manipulating waitlist priority in their specific area of organ transplantation expertise.
+Of note, these representatives reported that, in their personal opinions, manipulating the waitlist through the use of unnecessary medical interventions occurs, and they supported the development of an ethical analysis or guidance addressing this practice.

 The full Committee met in October 2017 to review the white paper.
 After this meeting, a draft of this resource was sent to representatives of the Thoracic, Liver, Operations and Safety, Transplant Administrators and Transplant Coordinators Committees to obtain pre-public comment regarding the white paper.
 Representatives from four Committees provided feedback regarding the white paper.
-Most responses commented on the importance of addressing this topic although several responses raised concern about introducing this problem in a public forum.
-There were several comments regarding the need to further refine organ allocation policies to reduce opportunities for manipulating waiting list priority and for determining how to identify and intervene when clinical practice veers into potential manipulation of waiting list priority.
+Most responses commented on the importance of addressing this topic.
+There were several comments regarding the need to further refine organ allocation policies to reduce opportunities for manipulating waitlist priority and for determining how to identify and intervene when clinical practice veers into potential manipulation of waitlist priority.
 One response suggested "abuses" of the system could occur if physicians don't fundamentally support the concept of transplanting the sickest transplant candidates first and at the expense of other metrics.
 All comments were considered and the white paper was modified to address some comments.
 The Committee met in December 2017, and supported sending the white paper for public comment.